 }

 CRAFT is a solid framework. sinc-LLM is a complete one.
-Try the free decomposition tool at sincllm.com and see the difference two additional bands make.
+Try the free tool at sincllm.com and see what two extra bands can do.